marilene38/devportal/.github/ISSUE_TEMPLATE/💡-resource-submission.md

 **WHERE: Provide the resource URL**

-**WHY: Explain why the resource in a good candidate to be included in the dev portal**
+**WHY: Explain why the resource is a good candidate to be included in the dev portal**